California Sea Cucumber, Apostichopus californicus

 California Sea Cucumber, Apostichopus californicus.
 Length: 18 cm (7.1 inches).
 Sea Cucumber collected from coastal waters off San Diego, California, July 2013.

 Morphology: The California Sea Cucumber is covered with reddish-brown, white or yellow leathery skin.
 Their bodies are large and cylindrical with a flattened ventral surface.
 The mouth is surrounded by 20 retractable tentacles that are utilized to procure food.
 They are covered with large, stiff, conical papillae that have red tips and are lighter in color than the rest of the body.
 There are five rows of tube feet along the ventral surface that extend from the mouth to the anus.
-California Sea Cucumbers are the largest Sea Cucumber on the Pacific Coast and reach widths of 5.0 cm (2.0 inches), lengths of 50 cm (19.7 inches), and weights of 225 grams (0.5 lbs).
+California Sea Cucumbers are the largest Sea Cucumbers on the Pacific Coast and reach 5.0 cm (2.0 inches) in width, 50 cm (19.7 inches) in length, and 225 grams (0.5 lbs.) in weight.
+The California Sea Cucumber can be confused with the Warty Sea Cucumber, Apostichopus parvimensis.
+However, this species is differentiated by a chestnut brown body and pale ventral side.
+The tips of the papillae are black unlike the red-tipped papillae of the California Sea Cucumber.

-Habitat and Distribution: The California Sea Cucumber resides within mud, rocks, and sand substrate in the intertidal zone to depths up to 250 m (820 feet).
+Habitat and Distribution: The California Sea Cucumber is found on rocks, mud, and sand substrates.
+They live in the intertidal zone, and to depths up to 250 m (820 feet).
 They are most abundant in areas with moderate currents and bedrock, boulders, and cobbles.
-The California Sea Cucumber is a resident of the Pacific Ocean but has a limited range from Cedros Island, Baja California northward along the central and northwest coasts of Baja.
+The California Sea Cucumber is a temperate to subtropical Eastern Pacific species that has a limited range in Mexican waters of the Pacific Ocean being only found from Cedros Island, Baja California, northward along the central and northwest coasts of the Baja Peninsula.

 Diet: The California Sea Cucumber is a solitary, nocturnal animal, that emerge to scavenge on organic detritus and small organisms.
 They can also take up nutrients via the anus.

-Ecosystem Role: The California Sea Cucumber has a commensal relationship with the Red Commensal Scale Worm, Arctonoe pulchra.
+Ecosystem Interactions: California Sea Cucumbers are known to host multiple parasites including: bacteria, protozoan ciliates, the shell-less snail, Enteroxenos parastichopoli, and flatworms.
+The California Sea Cucumber has a commensal relationship with the Red Commensal Scale Worm, Arctonoe pulchra, and the pea crab, Opisthopus transversus.